Tips for communicating with a person with dementia

 - Use short, simple sentences.

-- Don’t talk about the person as if they are not there or talk to them as you would to a young child – be patient and have respect for them.
+- Don’t talk to the person as you would to a child – be patient and have respect for them.

-- Try to avoid asking too many questions, or complicated questions.
-People with dementia can become frustrated or withdrawn if they can’t find the answer.
+- Try to avoid asking too many questions, or asking complicated questions.
+The person may become frustrated or withdrawn if they can’t find the answer.